iip-ecosphere/platform/platform/tools/tools.maven.invoker/README.md

 The plugin supports the following configuration settings:
   - `invokeGoals` the mandatory goals to be invoked, each stated in an own element `invokeGoal`
   - `invokeProfiles` optional profiles to be invoked, each stated in an own element `invokeProfile` (default: not given)
+  - `skipIfExists` (default ``, user property `invoker.skipIfExists`) skips the execution if the file exists.
+If it does not exist, touch the file after successful execution.
   - `disableJava` (default `false`, user property `disableJava`) sets system properties to disable Java compilation, Java test compilation, test execution and Javadoc generation.
 Helpful shortcut for executing generation profiles.
   - `enableJavadoc` (default `false`, user property `enableJava`) enables JavaDoc generation
   - `disablePython` (default `false`, user property `disablePython`) sets system properties to disable platform Python "compilation" and testing.